PriyankaGowda2005/AI-ML/README.md

 **Date: October 18**

-1. **Mandatory Intro Video**: Watch the introductory video to understand the internship structure and expectations.
+1. **Mandatory Intro Video**: Watch the introductory video to understand the self learning structure and expectations.
-2. **Internship Start Guide**: Review the learning modules and project submission guidelines.
+2. **Self Learning Start Guide**: Review the learning modules and project submission guidelines.
 3. **Project Submission Form**: Familiarize yourself with the project submission process.

 ### Tips For Success